jmadibekov/me/README.md

 </p>

 ## About
-This is my personal website, a little corner of mine in today's vast internet, if you will.
+This is my personal website; a little corner of mine in today's vast internet, if you will.
 Head over to [www.jubilant.tech](https://www.jubilant.tech) to check it out for yourself.

 ## Running Locally